 The SeaWinds ambiguity removal algorithm uses a modified median filter technique to select a unique wind vector out of a set of ambiguous wind vectors at each wind vector cell.
-Starting with version 2.0 of the data set (release starting 2 May 2000), the model function used for SeaWinds is the QSCAT-1 model.

 The wind retrieval algorithm computes a set of wind vectors together with their relative likelihoods for each wind vector cell.
 The solution closest to the true wind is called the "closest" solution and all the wind vector solutions found in each WVC are referred to as "ambiguities".
 Based on simulated data, there are usually two to six ambiguities per WVC.
 Typically, around 60% of the most likely ambiguities are the closest and around 30% of the most likely ambiguities are opposite to the closest.
-The objective of the ambiguity removal algorithm is to choose the "closest" solution from the list of "ambiguities".
+The objective of the ambiguity removal algorithm is to choose the "closest" solution from the list of

+"ambiguities".
 This objective is equivalent to detecting cases where the ambiguity with the highest likelihood is not the closest solution and selecting the closest solution out of the rest of the ambiguities.

-Simulations and preliminary analysis of QuikSCAT data show that in the nadir swath, (200km either side of nadir), there are usually less than four ambiguities and occasionally there is only one ambiguity.
+Simulations and preliminary analysis of SeaWinds data show that in the nadir swath, (200km either side of nadir), there are usually less than four ambiguities and occasionally there is only one ambiguity.
 The directional uncertainties in this nadir region can be rather large.
-This is a result of the σ_0 distribution produced by the instrument design.
+This is a result of the $\sigma_0$ distribution produced by the instrument design.
 In the nadir region, the "closest" direction may be rather far from the truth, but the true direction is usually within the uncertainty interval about the closest vector.